Frequently Asked Questions

 Can I apply for need-based scholarship consideration and also submit to the ST.ART Challenge?

 Yes!
-Students may choose to submit materials for scholarship consideration as well as a ST.ART Challenge submission by April 1.
+Students may choose to submit materials for need-based scholarship consideration as well as a ST.ART Challenge submission during the program registration process.

 If selected for a ST.ART Challenge Award, students will no longer be eligible for additional need-based scholarship consideration.
 If a student submits an original artwork for ST.ART Challenge and does not receive an award, the student will still be considered for need-based scholarships.